 Considering you have never lived in a large city, what do you think you will like about New York City and why choose NYC over the other programs in smaller towns.

-Students said the most interesting question asked at New York College of Podiatric Medicine discussed a wide range of topics including reasons for choosing podiatry, experiences in research, handling the curriculum, awareness of the residency shortage, and future career goals.
-The interview format may have been an MMI (Multiple Mini Interview) based on responses that mention nondisclosure agreements, but many questions centered around personal motivations, experiences, and goals related to podiatry and the medical field.
+Students said the most interesting question asked at New York College of Podiatric Medicine discussed a wide range of topics including reasons for choosing podiatry, experiences in shadowing and volunteering, views on the residency shortage, handling academic challenges, and personal aspirations.
+The interview format may have been an MMI, as some responses alluded to nondisclosure agreements, while other common questions revolved around motivations for choosing podiatry, future goals, and financial planning for tuition.

 What is North Carolina like?
 (Interviewer wants to retire there, and I informed him that the cost of living is approx. three times less in NC than NYC)

-Students said most difficult question asked at New York College of Podiatric Medicine discussed explaining low grades, handling rigorous curriculum, reasons for academic performance, adjustments to NYC, and preferences for podiatry over other healthcare fields.
-The interviews may have been in an MMI format as multiple responses mentioned nondisclosure agreements, with questions focusing on academic challenges, career choices, and personal preparation for podiatry school.
+Students said the most difficult question asked at New York College of Podiatric Medicine discussed explaining academic performance, including grades and test scores, handling a rigorous curriculum, adjusting to living in NYC, justifying career choices, and future goals.
+The interview format may have been an MMI (Multiple Mini Interview) based on responses alluding to nondisclosure agreements, with a focus on academic background, personal challenges, and reasons for choosing NYCPM over other schools.

 You haven't taken many science courses, how do you think you will be able to handle 5 at a time?